kinoosaki/120hz-in-any-game-NOS/README.md

 <img width="429" height="951" alt="scrcpy_XMObMzye4h" src="https://github.com/user-attachments/assets/895c9700-29bd-4a66-b590-e9c9868258b6" />

 That's it!
-You can follow the steps in tasker for every game you want 120hz on.
+You can follow the steps in Tasker for every game you want 120hz on.
 It will work immediately.
-On reboot, tasker starts automatically, shizuku starts too and a prompt will come up by Android asking you to select the network or something to turn on Shizuku, select your network and it will start up automatically.
+On reboot, Tasker starts automatically, Shizuku starts too and a prompt will come up by Android asking you to select the network or something to turn on Shizuku, select your network and it will start up automatically.

 # BONUS:
 - I use aShell You to gain access to the system shell through Shizuku.
-- That's from my gist, you can use these commands inside shell too and just not setup the whole tasker flow if you want to.
+- That's from my gist, you can use these commands inside shell too and just not setup the whole Tasker flow if you want to.

 1. `cmd game set --fps 120 packagename` for setting a game to 120fps.
 2. `cmd game reset packagename` to reset the override